Feel02/MultiHideAndSeek/README.md

                  gcc -o game_thread game_thread_code.c

-    For running the code: ./game_process 5 (5 means that the map is 5x5 you can change this parameter) ./game_thread 5 3 (5 means again the map and 3 means the player number it can be 2, 3 or 4)
+    For running the code: ./game_process 5 (5 means that the map is 5x5 you can change this parameter) ./game_thread 5 3 (5 means again the map and 3 means the player number, it can be 2, 3 or 4)